 Now that we have the Streams API loaded we are able to do much more with the Agent Desktop.

 The screenshot above shows the Native CCP hosted within our own webpage.
 We have loaded the streams API and are able to display extra information on the Agent Desktop.
 We can see the Agent who is logged in, their current State and which Queue the incoming call relates to.

 We are also able to display Contact Attributes that have been collected and set within the IVR.
 We can see the callers' full name, their department, the city they requested the weather for (I have a lex bot that pulls in the real-time weather based on the city requested) and finally, if the caller has been authenticated by the IVR.
 In this example, the caller has been authenticated.

-All of this information allows the agent to be well informed about the caller and their authenticated status.
-It takes the agent just a few seconds to get a huge amount of context and provides for a great customer experience.
+All of this information allows the agent to be well informed about the caller and their authenticated status when they receive calls.
+It does a good job of getting a huge amount of context to the agent in just a few seconds so they can provide a great customer experience.

 The GIF below shows the entire journey for this simple example.

 Want to try this out yourself, on your own system?
 The journey shown in the graphic above is available for you to try!
 Go to our blog post entitled Amazon Connect - Extended CCP Demo to check this out for yourself. https://voicefoundry.com/amazon-connect-extended-ccp-demo/

 The extended CCP model is also used for CRM integrations such as Salesforce and Freshdesk.
 Our website CTI page has more information on these integrations. https://voicefoundry.com/what-we-do/cti-connector/

 The Custom CCP is like the extended CCP but moves away from the Native CCP UI to provide a fully custom user interface.
 With this model, you're able to build integrations like VoiceFoundry's ServiceNow integration.